WHBQ-TV: Trade to Cox Media Group

-Sale to Imagicomm
+Imagicomm and Rincon ownership

 On March 29, 2022, Cox Media Group announced it would sell WHBQ-TV and 17 other stations to Imagicomm Communications, an affiliate of the parent company of the INSP cable channel, for $488 million; the sale was completed on August 1.
+On April 3, 2025, Imagicomm announced that it would sell seven stations, including WHBQ-TV, to Todd Parkin's Rincon Broadcasting Group; the deal was consummated on July 18.

 Programming

-Syndicated programming

-In addition to the Fox network schedule, syndicated programs broadcast by WHBQ include Sherri, Tamron Hall, Judge Judy and Access Hollywood.